 Lisp has a number of global variables that control the environment.
 Global variables make it easy to customize the environment to fit your needs.
-One way to do this is to develop an INIT file, a file that is loaded when you start a fresh sysout.
-You can use it to set variables, load files, define functions, and do other things to make Medley's environment suit you.
+One way to do this is to develop an INIT file.
+This is a file that is loaded when you start an image.
+You can use it to set variables, load files, define functions, and any other things that you want to do to make the Medley environment suit you.